sfcaracciolo/surface_laplacian/README.md

 # Surface Laplacian

 A Python implementation of surface laplacian of triangle meshes.
-Notably, stiffness and mass matrices can be computed passing arbitary weight function.
-In ```operators.py```, are implemented the three estimations published on [Huiskamp 1991](https://doi.org/10.1016/0021-9991(91)90286-T)  and the classic [cotangent formula](https://www.cs.cmu.edu/~kmcrane/Projects/Other/nDCotanFormula.pdf) .
+Notably, passing arbitrary weight functions can compute stiffness and mass matrices.
+In ```operators.py```, the three estimations published by [Huiskamp 1991](https://doi.org/10.1016/0021-9991(91)90286-T) and the classic [cotangent formula](https://www.cs.cmu.edu/~kmcrane/Projects/Other/nDCotanFormula.pdf) are implemented.

 ## Usage